 How to apply

-You can apply online using the online victims registration form or alternatively you can download and fill out one of the following forms:
+If you'd like to apply you can do so by using the online victims registration form.
+Aternatively you can download and fill out one of the following forms:

 - Victims Registration form - If you are registering against someone who is prison